Writing legal citations

 A.L.M. ch.93A §1 (LexisNexis)

-All of these refer to Massachusetts General Laws, chapter 93A, section 1.
-The different abbreviations simply refer to the same laws published by different companies.
+All of these refer to Massachusetts General Law, chapter 93A, section 1.
+The different abbreviations simply refer to the same laws published by different legal companies.
+The general laws are published as a multi-volume set and are organized by topic.

 The most common case citations are to Mass.
 Reports, Mass.
 Appeals Court Reports, or the Northeastern Reporter.
 These look something like this: